 The Land Law adopted on 29 November 2013, which took effect on 1 July 2014 (“Land Law”), covers all the land matters relating to the land, varying from the ownership, the State’s power and liabilities, the land management and use regime to the land user’s rights and obligations, and relevant transactions.
-Under the Law, there are dozens of regulations issued by the Government and various ministries and agencies.
+Under the Law, there are dozens of regulations issued by the GoV and various ministries and agencies.

 All lands in Vietnam are owned by people and the State, representative of the people, has the sole authority to administer it.
-In the central level, the National Assembly has the ultimate power to supervise and administer over the land.
+In the central level, the NA has the ultimate power to supervise and administer over the land.
 However, the day-to-day management is assigned to provincial-level People’s Committees.
 Any use of land is evidenced by a certificate of the land use rights, ownership of house and other assets attached to land.
 MONRE, for its part, is responsible for determining and setting up the land price bracket commonly applicable to each of categories of land to be submitted to the GoV for issuance.
 Pursuant to the principles of and methods for valuation of land and land price brackets, the provincial-level People’s Committees will set up and submit the localities’ land price tables to the People’s Councils at the same level for their approval before issuing.

 Foreign-invested companies (including 100% foreign-owned enterprises; joint venture enterprises; Vietnamese enterprises which foreign investors purchase shares/ capital contribution portions in or merge with or acquire in accordance with the laws on investment), can obtain the land use rights through leasing with collection of annual rent or with one-off payment of land rental for the entire lease term (frequently in the case of FOCs), allocating with collection of land use fee (only applicable to projects on investment in construction of residential housing for sale or lease out or hire-purchase), acquiring it from the contributions by the local partners in the case of JVCs, or being assigned investment capital which is value of land use rights.
 In all cases, a decision on leasing or allocating land from relevant state agency together with a land lease agreement signed between relevant state agency and the FIE in case of land lease, are compulsory for the certificate of the land use rights.